intjelic/python-sfml/doc/source/api/graphics.rst

 .. py:class:: RenderWindow(sfml.graphics.Window, sfml.graphics.RenderTarget)

-   :class:`Window` that can serve as a target for 2D drawing.
+   :class:`.Window` that can serve as a target for 2D drawing.

-   :class:`sfml.graphics.RenderWindow` is the main class of the graphics module.
+   :class:`RenderWindow` is the main class of the graphics module.

    It defines an OS window that can be painted using the other classes of the graphics module.

-   :class:`sfml.graphics.RenderWindow` is derived from :class:`sfml.graphics.Window`, thus it inherits all its features: events, window management, OpenGL rendering, etc. See the documentation of :class:`sfml.graphics.Window` for a more complete description of all these features, as well as code examples.
+   :class:`RenderWindow` is derived from :class:`.Window`, thus it inherits all its features: events, window management, OpenGL rendering, etc. See the documentation of :class:`.Window` for a more complete description of all these features, as well as code examples.

-   On top of that, :class:`sfml.graphics.RenderWindow` adds more features related to 2D drawing with the graphics module (see its base class :class:`sfml.graphics.RenderTarget` for more details).
-Here is a typical rendering and event loop with an :class:`sfml.graphics.RenderWindow`
+   On top of that, :class:`RenderWindow` adds more features related to 2D drawing with the graphics module (see its base class :class:`RenderTarget` for more details).
+Here is a typical rendering and event loop with an :class:`RenderWindow`

    .. py:method:: RenderWindow(mode, title[, style[, settings]])